The Carolina Windom 80 is parallel and approximately 8 feet away

 Radiating elements of both antennas are made of 12 AWG stranded wire with THHN

 insulation.
-The ends of both antennas are clear of any tree branches.
+The ends of both antennas are clear of any tree branches or leaves.

-The inverted L tunes up perfectly on 6-Meters and gets out better
+The inverted L tunes up fairly well on 6-Meters and gets out better than the sloper!

 Antenna placement, facing northeast.